 The coronavirus ("COVID-19") pandemic has caused significant disruptions to national and global economies and government activities since March 2020.
-We continue to closely monitor COVID-related impacts on all aspects of our business and geographies, including on our workforce, supply chain and customers.
+We continue to closely monitor COVID-related impacts of our business and geographies, including on our workforce, supply chain and customers.